CONSENT DECREE OVERVIEW

-If approved by the Court, Mallinckrodt US LLC will provide $187 million in funds dedicated to primary remediation measures and long-term monitoring of the Penobscot River, with an additional $80 million in contingency funds for supplemental remedies as needed to achieve the desired goal of reducing mercury in the Penobscot River.
+Under the Consent Decree, Mallinckrodt will provide $187 million for remediation measures, beneficial environmental projects, and long-term monitoring of conditions in the Estuary.
+Mallinckrodt may also have to pay an additional $80 million in contingent funds if changes to the remedies are needed to achieve the goal of reducing the environmental and human health effects of mercury in the Estuary.

-The remedies in this settlement are modeled on the recommendations of the third-party engineering firm appointed by the Court to conduct extensive studies and identify remedial actions that would accelerate recovery of the Penobscot River.
+These remedies were selected based on the results of multiple previous studies, including the recommendations of the third-party engineering firm appointed by the U.S. District Court to identify remedial actions to accelerate recovery of the Estuary.

-The settlement focuses on key areas of the River where studies show remedies can have a material impact.
-These areas include the Orrington Reach, Mobile Sediment Pool, and Orland River.
+The remediation focuses on key areas of the Estuary where studies show remedies are expected to speed up the Estuary’s natural recovery.
+These areas include Orrington Reach, mobile sediments, areas of surface deposits, and Orland River and the East Channel.

-Maine People’s Alliance, Natural Resources Defense Council, and Mallinckrodt US LLC have selected an independent trustee, the Greenfield Environmental Trust Group, to direct the remediation work.
-Greenfield has 30 years of experience managing complex environmental cleanups around the country.
+Maine People’s Alliance, the Natural Resources Defense Council, and Mallinckrodt selected – and the Court appointed – Greenfield Environmental Trust Group, Inc. (Greenfield), to serve as the independent Trustee for the Remediation Trust and the Project Trust.
+Greenfield has more than 30 years of experience serving as a Court-approved environmental response and custodial trustee and managing complex environmental cleanups around the country.